Want to find yourself? The answers are here.

 Genetics is an important, exciting and wide-ranging field to study and the application of genetics in healthcare and research means the prospects for graduates have never been better.
 On our courses you study both genetics, at the level of a single gene or group of genes, and genomics, at the level of an organism’s entire genes – the genome.
 At Essex you will be part of a wide community of geneticists working in medical genetics, genomics, epigenetics and evolution, among other areas.

 "I chose to study at Essex because as soon as I walked onto the Colchester Campus, I noticed the friendly atmosphere.
 The campus has everything you need, from the library to the SU Advice Centre, which makes it easier to adjust living away from home.
-The School of Biological Sciences is great to be a part of.
+The School of Life Sciences is great to be a part of.
 The lecturers are very friendly and are always ready to answer any questions you have.
 The modules that I’ve taken have been really varied, including an Evolutionary Psychology module.
 Because of this, I’ve developed interests in areas I’d never even heard of before I came to Essex, and now I’ve decided I want to go on to study palaeoanthropology at Masters level."

 Want to quiz us about this subject?
 Got a question that just needs answering?
 Get in touch and we’ll do our best to email you back shortly.